FOSSEE/learn_django/tutorial_10_django_tests/slides.md

 ** Testing in Django**
  - Automated testing is very useful
  - We can validate our code during development
- - Testing is very complex,as we need to test models, views and forms.
+ - Testing is very complex, as we need to test models, views and forms.
  - In this tutorial we learn to write tests for models

 Demonstration